atif-1402/atif-1402/README.md

 - Passionate about creating **custom Omarchy themes** and experimenting with new design concepts.
 - I am New in Linux and Omarchy helped a lot making ricing and configuring easier
 - Running Omarchy (Arch Linux with Hyprland), primarily designing themes with Aether.
-- Editors I love: VS Code for theme development.
+- Use VS Code for theming.
 - Always seeking inspiration to push my work to the next level.
 </br>